Increase the success of your Push Notifications with emojis

 When it comes to the different marketing tools, none is exempt from the use of emojis.
 All, without exception, show better results in their rates of openness, retention and user engagement.

 According to Moveable Ink, more than 50% of brands that use them in their email issues have higher unique opening rates.
-Including these characters in the title increases the CTR by 7%, and in the description increases the CTR by 13%.
+Including these characters in the title increases the CTR by 7% and the CTR by 13% in the description.

 Tips to maximise results: